liweizhuo001/GMap_oaei2015/Readme.txt

 Software: Java 1.6 or higher.
 Hardware: 2GB RAM or more.
 If you want to  match the larger ontologies such as mouse.owl and human.owl, you need at least 16GB RAM(you can set the arguments of virtual machine as "-Xms10000m -Xmx15000m" in the Run Configurations).
 The CPU is not limited, but we still hope that the CPU in your computer is as efficient as possible, which can reduce a lot of time consumption.

+Attention: This project may leave out a folder called "lib", you should create this folder with nothing.

 Usage for OAEI2015
 This distribution of GMap has been wrapped according the SEALS platform (http://www.seals-project.eu/) requirements in order to participate in the OAEI evaluation campaign (http://oaei.ontologymatching.org/).
 Section 5.2 of the OAEI wrapping tutorial (http://oaei.ontologymatching.org/2015/tutorial/tutorialv4.pdf) explains how to run a SEALS-like tool using the SEALS OMT Client (http://oaei.ontologymatching.org/2015/tutorial/seals-omt-client.jar)